ISSTAD: Incremental Self-Supervised Learning Based on Transformer for Anomaly Detection and Localization: Method

 To compute the reconstruction error matrix $\mathbf{E} \in \mathbb{R}^{H \times W}_{\geq 0}$ between the original image and the reconstructed image, we average the reconstruction errors of each channel in RGB, as follows:

-The pixel classification matrix $\mathbf{P}$ contains elements that represent the probability of the corresponding pixel being anomalous.
+The pixel classification matrix $\mathbf{P}$, witch integrates pixel classification matricis with different levelsis, and is calculating as:

+Next, to eliminate noise in the reconstruction error matrix and the pixel classification matrix, we apply a Gaussian filter to smooth $\mathbf{E}$ and $\mathbf{P}$.
 To create a unified anomaly scoring matrix that combines both reconstruction error and anomaly classification probability, we define it as the Hadamard product of the reconstruction error matrix $\mathbf{E}$ and the pixel anomaly classification probability matrix $\mathbf{P}$.
-As a result, the anomaly score matrix can be represented as:
+Consequently, the anomaly score matrix can be expressed as:

-Therefore, the anomaly score for a pixel can be calculated using:
+The anomaly score for a pixel can be calculated using:

 In this equation, $s_{({i,j})}$ denotes the anomaly score of pixel $(i,j)$.
 A higher score suggests a higher probability of the pixel being abnormal.
 The variables $e_{({i,j})}$ and $p_{({i,j})}$ represent the reconstruction error and anomaly classification probability of pixel $(i,j)$, respectively.